-Whilst the ultimate goal is usually to land the job you want, the process of getting there can be difficult, as there may be circumstances along the way that you can do nothing about.
-No matter how good your application is, you can’t control whether there might be a slightly more suitable candidate for the role, or whether the company decides to stop hiring for the vacancy when you’re already midway through the process.
+While the ultimate goal is usually to land the job you want, the process of getting there can be difficult as there may be circumstances along the way that you can do nothing about.
+No matter how good your application is, you can’t control whether there might be a slightly more suitable candidate for the role or whether the company decides to stop hiring for the vacancy when you’re already midway through the process.

-Having a routine is important for many reasons; but most importantly it helps us foster good habits and eradicate bad ones.
+Having a routine is important for many reasons, but most importantly it helps us foster good habits and eradicate bad ones.
 If you’re currently unemployed and searching for work, then a lack of direction and purpose can leave you feeling lost and demotivated.
-If you are out of work and searching for a new role, it’s likely that you will have a fair amount of time on your hands.
+If you’re out of work and searching for a new role, it’s likely that you’ll have a fair amount of time on your hands.
 To avoid that extra time becoming a point of frustration and something to fear, it’s often helpful to create a productive routine to suit you.

 Not everyone finds the same routine helpful, so it’s up to you to decide what works best for you.
 And if the routine you have is no longer working for you, then perhaps it’s time to shift things around to bring some fresh energy to your days.

-Whilst putting yourself out there and applying for lots of opportunities is a good thing, it’s important to adopt the principle of quality over quantity.
-If you rush your applications, don’t include cover letters or simply send out generic applications to multiple employers, you’ll be more likely to make mistakes, which could lead to you being declined for interview.
+While putting yourself out there and applying for lots of opportunities is a good thing, it’s important to adopt the principle of quality over quantity.
+If you rush your applications, don’t include cover letters, or simply send out generic applications to multiple employers, you’ll be more likely to make mistakes that could lead to you being declined for an interview.
 This “quick-fire” process also makes it difficult to keep track of everything that you’ve applied for, which makes following up on your applications more tricky.
-In situations like these, it can feel like you aren’t making progress, and this cycle can become very disheartening.
+In situations like these, it can feel like you aren’t making progress and this cycle can become very disheartening.